carolinac22/rocketchat.github.io/_posts/2019/05/2019-05-02-ucs-and-rocket-chat.md

 Rocket.Chat users faced with similar challenges can now finally - through the integration of Rocket.Chat into Univention Corporate Server (UCS) - enjoy an industry proven widely deployed open source solution.
 Recently, Rocket.Chat became available as easy to install app on UCS via Univention App Center, our platform marketplace.

-In this blog posting I’d like to give interested Rocket.Chat administrators an overview what value UCS can bring to your self-hosted Rocket.Chat environment and the identity management repertoire.
+In this blog posting I’d like to give interested Rocket.Chat administrators an overview what value UCS can bring to your self-managed Rocket.Chat environment and the identity management repertoire.

 With your Rocket.Chat deployment on UCS, you have a strong foundation to connect it to an existing Active Directory environment.
 The integration between Rocket.Chat and UCS remains slim and UCS functions as a proxy and takes care of the identity management.
 UCS is well-tested, it is continuously developed and maintained, and has proven its stability, reliability and openness in hundreds of  production environments over more than a decade because it is used by organizations of every size - from a few people up to hundreds of thousands of people.